Manhattan Eye, Ear and Throat Hospital: History

 With the number of patients increasing substantially each year, it was not long before the facilities of Manhattan Eye and Ear on Park Avenue became overburdened.
-On November 1, 1906, the Hospital moved to new quarters at 210 East 64th Street.
-The seven story building, which served as the hospital's primary inpatient facility for the next 76 years, is still in use, currently housing the outpatient department and administrative offices.
-The Annex on 63rd Street was completed in 1917, increasing the hospital's working capacity by 30%.
+On November 1, 1906, the hospital moved to new quarters at 210 East 64th Street.
+The seven-story building, which served as the hospital's primary inpatient facility for the next 76 years, is still in use, currently housing the outpatient department and administrative offices.
+The annex on 63rd Street was completed in 1917, increasing the hospital's working capacity by 30%.
 In 1925, three floors were added to the main hospital building on East 64th Street.

+In 1926, the hospital merged with the Manhattan Throat Hospital, retaining the Eye, Ear and Throat name and facilities.

-In the ensuing years, many renovation projects were undertaken to upgrade and improve this facility.
+In the ensuing years, many renovation projects were undertaken to upgrade and improve the East 64th Street facility.
 However, by the late 1970s the hospital was inadequate to accommodate the 10,000 inpatients and the nearly 100,000 outpatients treated annually, and plans were initiated for a new seven floor addition to the hospital's complex.
 In addition to totally replacing the hospital's inpatient facilities and surgical suites, the new building allowed expansion of research programs.

 Many world-renowned physicians have been associated with MEETH, including its founders Cornelius Agnew and Daniel B. St. John Roosa, Charles Kelman, Lawrence Yannuzzi, David Gilbert Yates.
+Including Metropolitan Throat founder, the roster adds Clinton Wagner, who also founded the world's first laryngological society.

-In 1999 the Board of Directors of MEETH adopted a plan to sell the real estate on East 64th Street, terminate its residency program and close all hospital functions.
+In 1999 the board of directors of MEETH adopted a plan to sell the real estate on East 64th Street, terminate its residency program and close all hospital functions.
 The Supreme Court of New York County denied the petition associated with this plan, finding instead that the closure was not proper and not the only available alternative.
-Subsequently, in 2000 the MEETH instead affiliated with Lenox Hill Hospital in a merger in which no money was exchanged according to press reports.
+Subsequently, in 2000 the MEETH instead affiliated with Lenox Hill Hospital in a merger in which no money was exchanged, according to press reports.

 In January, 2004 Olivia Goldsmith, a novelist, died at MEETH after elective facial surgery and in February, 2004, another patient (Susan Malitz) died at MEETH during a face-lift.
 Both incidents attracted national attention at the time.